patrickyoung281/phase-3-sinatra-react-project/README.md

 ~phase-3-sinatra-react-project/my-app-front-end$ bundle install
 ~phase-3-sinatra-react-project/my-app-front-end$ npm start

+<h4><strong>Optional Default Data:</strong></h4>

-<h4><strong>Optional:</strong></h4> <h4> The repository has a seed data file which contains three default languages and their associated dialects.
+<h4>The repository has a seed data file which contains three default languages and their associated dialects.
 If you would like to start the site with these default languages already on the page, open a new terminal, cd into the app file, and run the command rake db:seed.

 ~phase-3-sinatra-react-project/app$ rake db:seed</h4>